My Boyfriend Cheated On Me, And I Can’t Get Over It: How To Move Forward

 - Acceptance

-It can be normal not to arrive at acceptance quickly.
+It can be normal not to arrive at acceptance quickly, or to get there and then return to other stages.
 Giving yourself time and practicing self-care can help you cope with conflicting emotions.

-If you want to stay in the relationship or gain insight into your boyfriend's thought patterns, you may want to start an open dialogue about the situation.
-However, if your partner does not take responsibility for their actions, acts aggressively, blames you, yells, or refuses to converse, it may be a sign of an unhealthy or abusive* dynamic.
+If you want to gain insight into your boyfriend's thought patterns—especially if you were hoping to stay in the relationship long-term—you may want to start an open dialogue about the situation.
+However, if your partner does not take responsibility for their actions, acts aggressively, blames you, yells, or refuses to converse, it may be a sign of an unhealthy or even abusive dynamic.

 *If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available 24/7 for support.
 Call 1-800-799-SAFE (7233) or text "START" to 88788.
 You can also use the online chat.